fkmoftakhar/SuperCharacter/README.md

 ## License

-TODO: Provide information on the license of your package.
-A license is important as it determines who has a right to distribute your package.
-The "default" license to consider is GNU General Public License v2 or later, as that is the license of GAP itself.
+SuperCharacter is free software you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+For details, see the file LICENSE distributed as part of this package or see the FSF's own site.